Research Report Stipends

 Can I apply online?

 Yes, online applications are preferred.
-To apply online, you first need to create a profile in our system.
-Visit our registration page.
+To apply online, complete our application.

 Does the Center only fund reports that are addressed to federal executives and managers?

 No. While a majority of the Center’s reports are targeted to executives and managers in the U.S. federal government, we are also interested in reports that discuss new approaches to improving the effectiveness of government at state, local, and international levels.
 The most competitive proposals tend to be those that have a very strong “story” or are clearly generalizable to a very broad audience.